Michigan football declines to say whether Dax Hill traveled for Orange Bowl

 Follow the Free Press on Facebook and Twitter for more news.

-Your subscription makes work like this possible.
-Get exclusive subscriber content and more here.

-This article originally appeared on Detroit Free Press: Michigan won't say if Dax Hill traveled for Orange Bowl
+This article originally appeared on Detroit Free Press: Michigan won't say if Dax Hill traveled to play in Orange Bowl